pusher/pusher-angular/README.md

 If you'd like to contribute to the library then fork it, hack away at it, improve it, test it, and then make a pull request.

-You can make sure that you're changes / improvements don't break anything by running the unit tests.
+You can make sure that your changes / improvements don't break anything by running the unit tests.
 To run them just run `karma start` and then you can go ahead and make changes to the library and the tests and watch the tests run again to see if they're still passing.

 ## Support